Last Updated on December 18, 2021 by Oddmund Groette

+Is it possible to use the ADX indicator to find a profitable ADX strategy?
 This article looks at the ADX indicator.
 The indicator was developed by Welles Wilder and released in his book from 1978 called New Concepts In Technical Trading Systems.
 Mr. Wilder was productive, and in the same book, he published perhaps the most used indicator of them all, the relative strength index (RSI), in addition to the average true range (ATR), and parabolic SAR.
-We will eventually cover all indicators and test them for profitability.
-The book was written before the personal computer came about, but the indicators are widely used to this very day.
+The book was written before the personal computer came about, but all the indicators are widely used to this very day.

 What is the ADX indicator?